Migraine is Not a Disease

 A Special 5* Review for Stanton Migraine Protocol’s book

 I would like to share a very special review I received on my book at amazon yesterday.
 It made me cry a few tears because the story is so familiar to all migraineurs–including me.
 So get your tissue box ready and read the wonderful testimonial, which is on amazon: Continue reading

-Tagged best migraine book, books for migraine, how to cure migraine, how to prevent migraines, migraine cure, stop migraines, what medicine for migraine
+Tagged migraine cure, how to prevent migraines, how to cure migraine, best migraine book, stop migraines, what medicine for migraine, books for migraine

 What She Says

 Julia Belluz, Senior health correspondent and evidence enthusiast, wrote an article on Vox with the title “The keto diet, explained” except that nothing she wrote really explains anything right about the keto diet.

 While I am not planning to write a full explanation here about the ketogenic diet (I am working on a book about that), I will set a few points she suggests straight.
 Continue reading